Entropy formula for surface diffeomorphisms: Maximum bounds for volume growth

-We emphasize that all these works are formulated in the presence of a reference invariant measure, and the quantities under consideration are measure-theoretic invariants, such as metric entropy, Lyapunov exponents, or the uniform length of unstable manifolds w.r.t. some ergodic measures.
-In contrast, our approach focuses on purely topological quantities, namely the volume growth of sub-manifolds and of the tangent cocycle.
+We emphasize that all these works are formulated in the presence of a reference invariant measure, and the quantities under consideration are measure-theoretic invariants, such as metric entropy, Lyapunov exponents.
+In contrast, our approach focuses on purely topological quantities, namely the volume growth of the sub-manifolds and of the tangent cocycle.
 The absence of a reference measure leads to several substantial technical difficulties.
 We mention here two of the main ones.

 \begin{itemize} \item \emph{The presence of periodic sources \footnote{A periodic point $p$ is called a \emph{periodic source} if both Lyapunov exponents of $p$ are positive.}.} When a reference hyperbolic measure $\mu$ is given, the analysis may be restricted to $\mu$-typical points, which are not influenced by periodic sources.
 In our setting, however, when considering, for example, the volume growth of a curve $\sigma$, a large portion of points in $\sigma$ may spend a long time near periodic sources.
-During such intervals, which still correspond to geometric times, the curve needs time to escape from the "trapping region" of these sources.
+During such times, which still correspond to geometric times, the curve needs time to escape from the "trapping region" of these sources.
 As a consequence, one must carefully control the amount of topological entropy produced during these geometric times, avoiding an unnecessary decomposition of the curve into exponentially many pieces before it has moved away from periodic sources.
 To address this issue, we introduce a finer decomposition of time and define the notion of \emph{trapping times}, which allows us to prevent an excessive creation of entropy (see Proposition \ref{grow rate for major component in finite step n}).

-\item \emph{Lack of uniformity in the absence of a reference measure.} Without a reference measure, it becomes more delicate to justify that no local complexity is generated during geometric times in a uniform way.
-We overcome this difficulty by using, in Proposition \ref{volume growth for time n}, an upper semi-continuity property for sub-additive sequences, which provides the necessary control. \end{itemize}
+\item \emph{Lack of uniform control on the local complexity at geometric times} Without a reference measure, it becomes more delicate to justify that no local complexity is generated during geometric times in a uniform way.
+We overcome this difficulty by exploiting several partitions of the curve, as introduced in Proposition~\ref{volume growth for time n}, together with an upper semi-continuity property for sub-additive sequences, which yields the required control. \end{itemize}

-\subsection{Proofs of Theorem \ref{main result} and Theorem \ref{entropy coincides with volume growth}}
+\subsection{Proofs of Theorem \ref{main result} and Theorem \ref{entropy coincides with volume growth of sub manifolds}}